Why Some Customer Experience Initiatives Fail

 Emotions shape attitudes which, in turn, drive decisions.

-Loyal customers are customers who’ve attached to your brand emotionally.
+Loyal customers are customers who are attached to your brand emotionally.

 Businesses that focus on and prioritise emotional connection perform way better than their competitors in terms of sales and revenues.